MEO (telecommunication company): Net neutrality dispute

 Portuguese Internet service provider MEO offers to sell additional access to particular data services in this October 2017 advertisement.
 Many media sources republished this ad as a starting point for discussions about net neutrality.

 A MEO advertisement for data access was the focus of a discussion beginning in October 2017 in Portugal, the European Union and the United States and relating to net neutrality.

 MEO posted their advertisement for Internet services on their own website.
 On 26 October 2017, Democratic Party U.S. Representative Ro Khanna posted a screenshot of MEO's website to his Twitter feed while stating that their sales model was a violation of net neutrality.

-Following Khanna's message, the technology community at Reddit discussed it on 27 October.
 Net neutrality advocate Cory Doctorow featured the ad as an illustration of a net neutrality violation on Boing Boing on 28 October.
 Quartz reported that the ad showed a net neutrality violation on 30 October.
 Tim Wu, the legal scholar who defined the term "net neutrality", commented on 30 October after reading the Quartz article that the ad did show a violation of net neutrality.
 From this point the discussion was far ranging.
 By 22 November, MEO published a response to the attention.